Ras Baraka: Tenure

-Newark City Hall called the scam a “regrettable incident,” a council member referred to it as an “oversight,” and Newark residents expressed embarrassment that city officials did not bother to perform a basic Google search to determine “Kailasa” is not a real country.

-Political positions

-Uber

-The mayor of Newark, New Jersey, has released details on a tentative agreement he's reached with Uber to operate in the state's largest city.
-The deal calls for Uber to pay Newark $1 million a year for 10 years for permission to operate at Newark Liberty International Airport, which serves the New York City region and is one of the busiest airports in the nation.
-The San Francisco-based company also will provide $1.5 million in liability coverage for all drivers in its network.

-Newark Schools
+Newark schools

 The Newark Public Schools system (serving approximately 40,000 students) was placed under state control in 1994.
-Newark is one of 31 "Abbott", or "SDA district" which requires the state to cover all costs for school building and renovation projects in these districts under the supervision of the New Jersey Schools Development Authority.
+Newark is one of 31 Abbott districts.
+The state is required to cover all costs for school building and renovation projects in these districts under the supervision of the New Jersey Schools Development Authority.

-In 2010 Mark Zuckerberg, the founder of Facebook, donated $100 million of his personal fortune through his foundation StartUp Education to the Newark school system.
+In 2010, Mark Zuckerberg, the founder of Facebook, donated $100 million of his personal fortune through his foundation StartUp Education to the Newark school system.
 Release of the funds required matching funds, which were mostly raised through the Foundation for Newark's Future and have largely been spent, though funds remain.
-The foundation was a short-term philanthropic "shot in the arm".
-By 2015, FNF and its partners will have spent $200 million.
-The donation precipitated an effort to reform and restructure the system.

-Teams of consultants have suggested numerous management reforms from the top down, but according to Ras Baraka, echoing concerns of many residents, they have ignored the community and the needs of children and wishes of families in the neighborhoods.
+Teams of consultants have suggested numerous management reforms from the top down, but according to Baraka, echoing concerns of many residents, they have ignored the community and the needs of children and wishes of families in the neighborhoods.
 A restructuring program called One Newark calls for the closure of some public schools and the opening of more charter schools (some in public school buildings).

-The reorganization, spearheaded by state-appointed Superintendent Cami Anderson, would relocate, consolidate or close one quarter of the district's schools that she has determined are underutilized.
-The plan has met with stiff resistance from large segments of Newark's population, with critics saying there's no evidence it will increase student performance.
+The reorganization, spearheaded by state-appointed superintendent Cami Anderson, would relocate, consolidate or close one quarter of the district's schools that she has determined are underutilized.
+The plan has met with stiff resistance from large segments of Newark's population, with critics saying there was no evidence it will increase student performance.
 The plan would also include teacher lay-offs.
 While there is some agreement with many of the policies being implemented in the program, the disregard for community input and the pace of change has drawn criticism.
 The plan will require some students to leave their neighborhoods and travel across the city, with many parents fearing for their safety.